FR-LUES/ReForeSt/WP3/WP3_Code_README.md

 This script runs all the scripts in order and then combines their dataframes into a final master metrics csv output.

+## Analysis

+This code area relates LiDAR and field metrics to biodiversity outcomes.

+## Mapped_outputs
+This code area maps key structural metrics across england.

+### Setup.R

+This is a heavy setup file that defines constants and paths for the mapping process.

+planMultisession = Setting up for parrallel processing.
+This will need to be edited based on computer capabilities.

+strata = Canopy stratification values for calculating FHD

+#Find collection of tiles to map over ---- !# = This section is commented out because it only needs to be done once.
+It looks through the directory where the NLP is saved and finds all the file paths relating to las files for each year of the NLP.
+This takes a long time and so a list of file paths per year are saved to file and reread in as tileFiles.

+ctgs = Using the file path lists for each year we create las catalogs.
+Reading in all las files at once would be impossible and so lascatalogs offer a way of referencing each lasfile and only reading in what is needed as you process.
+We make a list of ctgs (one for each nlp year) and only read in x, y, z, and classification information when needed (xyzc).

+### setupMosaic.R

+This is a light set up and provied all the paths and constants of the heavy setup but without reading in las catalogs (which takes a long time).

+### 1_functions.R

+fhdFunction = the same fhdFunction as described in metric extraction functions.

+fhdMap_function = a function to perform the fhdFunction over a las catalog.
+First a dtm is created for the loaded chunk to normalize the point cloud (Each point represents height above ground).
+Then the FHD function is calculated over 30 m resolution cells and a raster is returned.

+### 2_FHD_map.R

+This script executes the functions defined above over the las catalog.

+ctg = A las catalog taking from our full list of catalogs

+chunk options = read in 3000 m square chunks with a buffer of 50 m to avoid edge artefacts. opt = we tell the las catalog that we are going to create rasters of 30 m resolution and ask it to automerge the returned rasters into a VRT file.

+opt_output_files = where we want all the rasters to be saved

+catalog_map = a function to map out user defined function (fhdMap_function) over a catalog.

+###3_FHD_mosaic.R

+This script reads in resulting VRT files and combines them into a full .tif file.